SOUTH WALSHAM BROAD OTTER WATCH 2009-2018

-This is a unique diary of otter sightings on South Walsham Broad from the spring of 2009 to the present time.
-It has been recorded by Mundy Ellis, who lives beside the broad.
-There have been 130 recorded sightings by 55 different people to date, 24 of them involving 2, 3 or even 4 otters together, and 28 of them recording otters actually on land.
+This is a unique diary of otter sightings on South Walsham Broad from the spring of 2009 to the present.
+It is recorded by Mundy Ellis, who lives beside the broad.
+To date there have been around 150 recorded sightings by over 50 different people – 24 of them involving 2, 3 or even 4 otters together and 28 of them recording otters actually on land.
 To begin at the beginning, scroll all the way down to the bottom...

 Sunday 24 December 2017, Christmas Eve, mild with some sunshine at last The parish councillor who spotted the big dog otter at Pilson Green pond 10 days ago emailed that "Our otter is on the Pilson Green pond again this morning."
 He must have left some carp in there especially for Christmas.